👨💻 Important Information and Who We Are

 If we do not hear back from you within 6 months after we respond to one of your inquiries, then we will delete the data that you provided to us in connection with that inquiry.

-We will be able to view your visitor interaction information until you unfollow our website.
+We will be able to view your follower information until you unfollow our website.

 Some of your technical data will be stored in cookies we use on our site (see the 🍪Cookies section).
 Other technical data will be stored for statistics and insights for 28 days.